How Do You Give a Cat a Bath?

 You should never use human shampoo on cats.
 Here are some of the things to consider when picking the right cleanser.

 It is important to pick out a cleanser that is made for cats.
 This will insure that it has the correct balance for your pet and doesn't have chemicals that could make them sick.

-Dogs and cats handle different ingredients in different ways so a shampoo that works for your dog may not work for your cat.
-For example, tea tree oil, found in some cleansers and shampoos has been shown to be toxic to cats.
+Dogs and cats handle different ingredients in different ways, so a shampoo that works for your dog may not work for your cat.
+For example, tea tree oil, which is found in some cleansers and shampoos, has been shown to be toxic to cats.